ryancramerdesign/TextformatterPagination/README.md

   throw new Wire404Exception();
 }
 `````
-However, the reason $page->TextformatterPagination contains all those properties in the
+However, the reason `$page->TextformatterPagination` contains all those properties in the
 array is because it is assumed you might want to re-use them somewhere in your page.
 For
-instance, perhaps you want to repeat the `titlePagionation` in the sidebar:
+instance, perhaps you want to repeat the `titlePagination` in the sidebar:

 `````PHP
 <div id='sidebar'>